leakypixel/leakypixel/content/work.md

 on the team, I built a react and apollo based web application to interact with an erlang graphql service that was being developed in tandem by other members of the team.

+## Docker images
+*Docker, Jenkins, Docker Hub*

+I maintain a few docker images over on docker hub, some of which get around ~100K pulls each version.
+Where appropriate, they're set up with repository links and external build services.
+The containerized apps themselves range from pulseaudio (system service) to jenkins (complex web app).